ahdis/swissnoso/input/pagecontent/profiles.md

 ### CAUTI Surveillance
 The CAUTI Surveillance profiles define the context for this specific Swissnoso module.

-{% include img.html img="profiles-cauti.png" caption="Fig. 1: Profiles for the context of CAUTI Surveillance" width="100%" %}
+{% include img.html img="profiles-cauti.png" caption="Fig.: Profiles for the context of CAUTI Surveillance" width="100%" %}

 * [Swissnoso Procedure Insert Catheter](StructureDefinition-swissnoso-procedure-insert-catheter.html)
 This profile constrains the Procedure resource to represent the procedure of inserting a catheter in the context of the CAUTI Surveillance module.